spatialthoughts/qgis-tutorials/README.md

     git clone --depth 1 git@github.com:spatialthoughts/qgis-tutorials.git --no-single-branch
     cd qgis-tutorials

 Create a new environment named 'sphinx' and install dependencies.
 Most dependencies for sphinx based system are not yet available in conda, so we install `pip` and use it instead.
 Do not rely on your system `pip` as it will do a global install and may break your other python environments.
+We also need `make` to build the source files.

 ```
 conda create --name sphinx
 conda install pip
+conda install make
 pip install -r requirements.txt
 ```